Palanga Observation Wheel

 - Saturdays and Sundays from 11:00 to 22:00.

-In case of bad weather conditions, opening hours may change and the observation wheel may be closed for a while.
+In case of poor weather conditions, operating hours may change, and the observation wheel may be closed for a period of time.
+You can check the detailed operating hours here:

 - For adults - 10 € (14 € in high season)